mtlong29/MySite/_posts/portfolio/2016-08-07-jb-long-and-son-body-shop.md

 featured: true
 ---

 {% include /globalSections/toc.html %}

-I was tasked with creating a website for JB Long and Son Body Shop.
+I was tasked with creating a *website for JB Long and Son Body Shop*.
 This is a Body Shop found in Frankfort, Kentucky.
 This post documents the journey taken while designing and developing this website.
-The published website can be found at <a href="http://www.jblongandsonbodyshop.com">jblongandsonbodyshop.com</a>.
+The published website can be found at [jblongandsonbodyshop.com](http://www.jblongandsonbodyshop.com).

 ## Design